scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 	Check this box to make the game use custom settings instead of the global settings.

 **GM Device**
-	Choose which software synthesizer (general midi device) to use to play midi music.
+	Specifies the preferred General MIDI (GM) device for the game.

 	*gm_device*

 **Soundfont**
-	Some midi devices require you to provide a soundfont, which contains samples of instruments for the device to play back.
-This setting allows you to choose a soundfont.
+	Specifies the path to a soundfont file, if this is required by the GM device.

 	*soundfont* (string - path)

 **Mixed AdLib/MIDI mode**
-	Some games contain sound effects that are exclusive to the AdLib soundtrack.
-For these games, use this mode to combine MIDI music with AdLib sound effects.
+	Combines MIDI music with AdLib sound effects.

 	*multi_midi* (boolean)

 **MIDI gain**
-	Adjusts the relative volume of the general MIDI music.
+	Adjusts the relative volume of the MIDI audio.
 This is only supported by some music devices.

 	*midi_gain* (number)

 _`MT-32 tab`
 ---------------

-Override global MT-32 settings
+Use the MT-32 tab to change the settings of MT-32 devices.
+This tab will only be available for games that use MIDI.

-	Check this box to make the game use custom settings instead of the global settings.
+,,,,,,,,,,,,,

 MT-32 Device
-	++Find reference for this
+	Specifies the preferred MT-32 device for the game.

 **True Roland MT-32 (disable GM emulation)**
-	Enable this option if you are using an actual Roland MT-32, LAPC-I, CM-64, CM-32L, CM-500, or a GS device with an MT-32 map.
+	Enable this option only if you are using an actual Roland MT-32, LAPC-I, CM-64, CM-32L, CM-500 or other MT-32 compatible device.
+Note that this cannot be used in conjuntion with the Roland GS device option.

 **Roland GS device (enable MT-32 mappings)**
-	 Enable this if you are using a GS device that has an MT-32 map, such as a SC-55, SC-88 or SC-8820.
-Roland GS mode may be disabled for games that use General MIDI natively.
+	 Enable this option if you are using a GS device that has an MT-32 map, such as an SC-55, SC-88 or SC-8820.
+Note that this cannot be used in conjunction with the True Roland MT-32 option.

 ,,,,,